Promoting diversity and inclusion

 Encouraging gender equality

-The Group supports several initiatives aimed at promoting the professional careers of women, including AFRICA WOMEN 4 TECH, in which an all-female panel discusses women's representation in the digital ecosystem, and WOMEN IN BUSINESS MEETING, a unique networking and personal development event attended by 150 influential women.
+The Group supports several initiatives aimed at promoting the professional careers of women, including AFRICA WOMEN 4 TECH, in which an all-female panel discusses women's representation in the digital ecosystem, and WOMEN IN BUSINESS MEETING, a unique networking and personal development event in June attended by 200 influential women in Paris.

 - In 2016, Societe Generale signed the Women’s Empowerment Principles (WEP), under the aegis of the UN Global Compact, addressing gender equality in the workplace